nanocurrency/nano-docs/docs/integration-guides/the-basics.md

-title: Integration Guides - The Basics
+title: Integration Basics Guide
-description: Understand some of the core details of the Nano protocol including block specifications, accounts, keys, and more
+description: Understand some of the core details of the nano protocol including block specifications, accounts, keys, and more

 # The Basics